Community Listeners Permit Program (CLPP)

 How does it work?

-- Individuals enrolled in the program have access to purchasing a 50% discount for the Morris Library Courtesy Card from Morris Library.
+- Individuals enrolled in the program are eligible for a 50% discount for the Morris Library Courtesy Card from Morris Library.
 To purchase the Courtesy Card, individuals need to show their Community Listener’s Permit Card at Morris Library.

 Are there any limitations?